Connecticut

 Cure Period Changes

 When the CTDPA first took effect, controllers received a 60-day right to cure violations after receiving notice from the Attorney General.
 This mandatory cure period expired on December 31, 2024.
-Since January 1, 2025, the Attorney General may proceed directly to enforcement without offering a cure period, though the AG retains discretion to provide one.
+Since January 1, 2025, the Attorney General may proceed directly to enforcement without offering a cure period, though the AG retains discretion to offer one.

 When deciding whether to offer a cure opportunity, the Attorney General may consider: